AmSmo/AR-Environment-Skeleton/README.md

 We also have to drop a column of teacher_id from students since that is now deprecated.

 Left grade_level as a string in student, because who knows if they're in AP math which is a grade above but still in their regular graduation year.
 Would need more specifics about where to go with the design.
 If that's not desired, would just add a column in the grade_level as a string.

+###### FUTURE DELIVERABLES

+Student have many subjects through classrooms subjects have a classroom (join table with time) students have many classrooms classrooms have a teacher also through subject

+new classes would be:
+Classroom
+Subject
+SubjectClassroom
+TeacherSubject

+additional methods for student would be
+#pick_up_subject
+#drop_subject
+#scheduled_classroom
+#lunch                  (find a NIL value in classroom)
+#shared_lunch           (what other students have that free)
+#share_class(subject)   (has list of students in that class)

+additional teachers
+#scheduled_classroom
+#lunch
+#students_in_classroom
+#retire
+.schedule